Scotland national football team manager: 2001–2020: Qualification drought

-2020–present
+2020–present: Three tournament qualifications

 Kilmarnock manager Steve Clarke was appointed Scotland manager in May 2019.
 Penalty shootout victories in the playoffs against Israel and Serbia put Scotland into UEFA Euro 2020, their first major finals since 1998.
 In the tournament Scotland drew with England at Wembley, but defeats at Hampden to Czech Republic and Croatia meant that Scotland finished bottom of Group D. Six consecutive wins later that year meant that Scotland finished second in Group F of 2022 FIFA World Cup qualification.
 This progressed the team into the play-offs, where they lost 3–1 to Ukraine in a semi-final at Hampden.
 Later that year, Scotland won promotion to League A by winning their League B group in the 2022–23 competition.

+Five consecutive wins at the start of Euro 2024 qualifying secured a place in the Euro 2024 finals with two matches to spare.
+Defeats by Germany and Hungary, either side of a draw with Switzerland, meant that the team failed to progress through the group stage of Euro 2024.

+They were then relegated back to League B in the 2024–25 competition, after losing a playoff against Greece.

+During 2026 FIFA World Cup qualification, Clarke became the Scotland manager with the most games taken charge of.
+They beat Denmark 4–2 at home in the last match of the section to qualify for their ninth World Cup finals, and their first since 1998.

 Statistical summary

 The following table provides a summary of the complete record of each Scotland manager, including their progress in both the World Cup and the European Championship.
 Statistically the most successful manager was Alex McLeish, who won seven of the ten games in his first spell.
 Discounting managers who took charge of less than ten games, the least successful manager was George Burley, with just three wins in 14 games.

-Last updated: Türkiye v Scotland, 16 November 2022.
+Last updated: Scotland v Denmark, 18 November 2025.
 Statistics include official FIFA-recognised matches, five matches from the 1967 SFA tour that were reclassified as full internationals in 2021, and a match against a Hong Kong League XI played on 23 May 2002 that the Scottish Football Association includes in its statistical totals.